DanRepik/api_foundry/readme.md

 ### Troubleshooting

 - Error 402: "After applying permissions there are no properties returned in response"
-  - Cause: the effective `read` rule excludes all fields, or required properties were not matched by the regex.
+  - Cause: the effective `read` rule excludes all properties, or required properties were not matched by the regex.
-  - Fix: widen the `fields` regex (e.g., `".*"`) or request a subset via the `__properties` metadata parameter in the URL.
+  - Fix: widen the `properties` regex (e.g., `".*"`) or request a subset via the `__properties` metadata parameter in the URL.
 - No rows visible with self-only rules
   - Ensure the `where` expression resolves correctly for the caller's claims (e.g., `${claims.sub}` matches `id`).
 - Missing operation rules